-The latest round of SBRI funding, which saw PinPoint awarded with £1m, will see the technology being rolled-out across other areas of England with support from the AHSN Network, in particular Kent Surrey Sussex AHSN and the Innovation Agency North West Coast.
+The latest round of SBRI funding, which saw PinPoint awarded with £1m, will see the technology being rolled-out across other areas of England with support from the Health Innovation Network, in particular Kent Surrey Sussex and the health innovation network for North West Coast.

 At present PinPoint is in an evaluation stage having received this investment to accelerate progress.
 As a result of this injection of funding, GPs onboarding in West Yorkshire have tripled and we are supporting this activity to help maintain momentum.
-Once the evaluation is completed and data is available to demonstrate the effectiveness of the test, this innovation will be strongly placed to spread into other parts of the NHS.
+Once the evaluation is completed and data is available to demonstrate the effectiveness of the test. this innovation will be strongly placed to spread into other parts of the NHS.